Alicepinch/bakemyday/README.md

 - As a shopper on bakemyday I would like to recieve email confirmation after I have placed an order
 - As a shopper on bakemyday I would like to be able to view my order history after placing an order
 - As a shopper on bakemyday I would like to be able to checkout safe and secure
+- As a shopper on bakemyday I would like to be able to get in contact with the store owner

 ### Site User